tech-gecko/technical-writings/cloy8q9k4001h08l6agpsc4hc.md

 **Note Below:**

-1. Unlike PC editors, you cannot highlight and delete text here, you can only use commands.
+1. Unlike GUI editors, you cannot highlight and delete text here, you can only use commands.

 2. The undo command acts like a toggle, undoing and redoing your last action.
 You cannot go back more than one step.

-3. Unlike PC editors, the mouse cannot move the cursor here.
+3. Unlike GUI editors, the mouse cannot move the cursor here.
 You must use the key commands outlined above.
 Arrow keys may also work for some UNIX shells but are better avoided because they may produce unwanted behaviour.

 4. The cursor moves to the bottom of the screen whenever the ":" (semi-colon) is typed (when not in insert mode).